“Flowers are the most beautiful thing, God has given the world.” Christian Dior

 Condolence Message: Keep the condolence message genuine and simple.
 Something to the effect of: “We pray that his/her soul be granted eternal peace and want to let you know that you can count on our prayers, support and good wishes during this trying time.
 Our most heartfelt condolences are with you all the way”.

-- Wreaths and sprays are the preferred style of bouquet as they can be placed directly on the coffin or grave.
+- Wreaths and sprays are the preferred styles of the bouquet as they can be placed directly on the coffin or grave.

 - While white flowers are the standard at a funeral.
 A loving tribute to the deceased would definitely be a bouquet or wreath of their favorite flowers.